Step 1: Buy a DB Instance

 - If you do not need to modify your settings, click Pay Now.

 - Select a payment method and complete the payment.

 This operation applies only to the yearly/monthly billing mode.

 - To view and manage the DB instance, go to the Instance Management page.

 - The automated backup policy is enabled by default.
+After the DB instance is created, you can modify the automated backup policy.
 An automated full backup is immediately triggered after a DB instance is created.

 - After a DB instance is created, you can enter a description for it.

-- The default database port number is 1433.
-After a DB instance is created, you can change its port number.
+- The default database port is 3306.
+After a DB instance is created, you can change its port.

 You are advised to change the database port in a timely manner.